paulkienitz/Lugi/README.md

 _Be aware that refreshing that page restarts the game._
 It requires a modern browser to run — in particular, the JavaScript engine must support the `async` keyword, which wasn’t standardized until 2017, in order to read the user’s commands.

+##      About the Code

 The source code is designed to be easily ported to any platform old or new, though if you’re interested in a retro platform it probably will not fit in something like a Commodore 64 or a CP/M system — an 8088 PC is about as primitive as you’d want to go.
 It’s written in C, though the eighties original was in Pascal.
 Much of the C translation was done in the early nineties, but it wasn’t finished then.
 I will ask that you please don’t read the source code just to figure out the tricks in the game.
-Lots of players back then discovered them through gameplay (it was pretty popular), and one or two even outplayed me at it.
+Lots of players back then discovered them through gameplay (it was pretty popular within its limited distribution), and one or two even outplayed me at it.

-##      About the Code

 The basic design idea of the source archive is that everything is platform-independent, except for a primitive layer in the file `basics.c`, and a few conditionals in the `lugi.h` include file.
 In `basics.c` we actually redefine some familiar stdio functions to pass them through our own output stream, which knows how to check the window it's running in for width, height, and ANSI color support.